potatoqualitee/ogimage/README.md

 ## Documentation

-Just copy the code below and modify as desired.
+To dynamically generate your own image, just copy the code below and modify as desired.
 I know I just want to see stuff work, so it works without any modifications, right out of the box.

 ```yaml
     - name: Generate thumbnail